 Details: All high school juniors are welcome to apply.
 Those who attend the entire academy will receive 6 college credits and a 4-year scholarship to Southern Utah University.
 Cost is $1,100.

 University of Utah West Africa Study Abroad Program

 The University of Utah West Africa Program has an amazing summer learning abroad experience for high school students in Ghana, West Africa.
 The program offers high school freshman, sophomores, juniors, and seniors the opportunity for a three week trip in Ghana with a stop in Paris.
 This program is a unique academic opportunity full of fun, exploration, and learning and students can earn three college credits from the University of Utah.
-The program will run from June 6 – July 2, 2020 in Kpong, Ghana.
+The program will take place during the summer of 2021 in Kpong, Ghana.

 National Student Leadership Foundation

 Event: University campuses across the country.